nexpy/nxrefine/_sources/experiment.rst.txt

 On Sector 6 at the APS, the images are automatically stacked as HDF5 files and saved in the analysis directories as ``f1.h5``, ``f2.h5``, *etc*, so the paths to the raw data are not required and can be left blank.
-The 'analysis_path' field is also blank.
+The 'analysis_path' field is also blank, since the sample directories are at the top level of the experiment directories.

 If someone wants to use NXRefine to analyze data collected as image files, which are not stored in a directory tree compatible with the